remotedisk/mini_blog/README.md

 - Make sure Typst is installed and in your PATH
 - Try: `typst --version`

+**Python not found:**
+- Make sure Python 3 is installed and in your PATH
+- Try: `python3 --version`

 **Build script issues:**
-- Make sure scripts are executable: `chmod +x build.sh dev.sh`
+- Make sure Python 3 is installed and accessible
-- Check that all required files exist: `blog/test.typ`, `src/index-template.html`, `static/`
+- Check that blog posts have proper metadata format
+- Ensure template files exist in `src/` folder
+- Run `python3 build.py local` to see detailed error messages

+**Blog post not appearing:**
+- Check metadata format at the top of your `.typ` file
+- Ensure the file is in the `blog/` folder
+- Verify the date format is YYYY-MM-DD
+- Rebuild with `python3 build.py local` for detailed debugging output

 **Template issues:**
-- Check template syntax in `src/index-template.html`
+- Check template syntax in `src/` templates
 - Ensure template variables use the correct `{{VARIABLE}}` format
+- Check for typos in variable names

 **Local server issues:**
 - Try different ports: `python3 -m http.server 3000 -d dist`